druths/xp/README.md

 this script for?
 What does it depend on?
 What created this data file?
 Which parameters updated this table in the database?

-Enter flex - a utility that allows you to express and run all the computational tasks in a project.
+Enter xp - a utility that allows you to express and run all the computational tasks in a project.
 Crucially, it captures the specific parameters used for each task, the data files produced, and any dependencies that task has on other tasks.
 All this is captured in files called *pipelines* (which can even be